cbcrg/tcoffee/docs/tcoffee_main_documentation.rst

 Customizing the weighting scheme
 --------------------------------
 The previous integration method forces you to use the same weighting scheme for each alignment and the rest of the libraries generated on the fly.
 This weighting scheme is based on global pairwise sequence identity.
-If you want to use a more specific weighting scheme with a given method, you should either generate your own library (cf next section) or convert your aln into a lib, using the **-weight** flag.
-Here are some examples:
+If you want to use a more specific weighting scheme with a given method, you should either generate your own library (command 1) or convert your alignment into a library (command 2), or use the **-weight** flag (command 3).

 ::

+  Command 1:
   $$: t_coffee -aln=sample_aln1.aln,sample_aln2.aln -method=fast_pair,lalign_id_pair

+  Command 2:
+  $$: t_coffee -aln sample_aln1.aln -lib=test_lib.tc_lib

+  Command 3:
   $$: t_coffee -aln sample_aln1.aln -out_lib=test_lib.tc_lib -lib_only -weight=sim_pam250mt

-  $$: t_coffee -aln sample_aln1.aln -lib=test_lib.tc_lib

 Generating your own libraries
 -----------------------------